OLEO CHEMICALS AND INTERMEDIATE NUTRACEUTICALS:

 INTERMEDIATE NUTRACEUTICALS:

 The word Nutraceutical is derived from two words viz.
-Nutrition and Pharmaceutical.
-When used in food, it provides health and nutrition benefits in addition to basic nutrition value present in food items.
+Nutrition and Pharmaceutical When used in food, it provides health and nutrition benefits in addition to basic nutrition value present in food items.
 The consumers are now more health conscious and better informed about such nutritional products.
-The Company is in the business of (natural) Tocopherols and Sterols intermediate nutraceuticals and they are exclusively exported.
+The Company is in the business of (natural) Tocopherols and Sterols - intermediate nutraceuticals and they are exclusively exported.
 Tocopherols have anti-oxidant properties.
 Tocopherols, after they are further concentrated by customers, are then used in (a) Pet Food, (b) food as it prevents rancidity.
-Tocopherols when converted into Natural Vitamin E finds the application in Pharmaceutical, cosmetic etc. Sterols after they are further concentrated, finds its use in making of Cortico Steroids and as food additive.
+Tocopherols when converted into Natural Vitamin E finds the application in Pharmaceutical, cosmetic, etc. Sterols after they are further concentrated, finds its use in making of Cortico Steroids and as food additive.

 Strengths, Opportunities and Threat:

 The major strength in Oleo Chemical business is Companys ability to process by-products having no technical specifications and make higher grade fatty acids and intermediate nutraceuticals meeting stringent quality standards.
 In fatty acids, the Company enjoys leadership position in its area of business.
-Another advantage in favour of the Company is its strong customer and supplier relationship of more than 28 years.
+Another advantage in favour of the Company is its strong customer and supplier relationship of more than 25 years.

 Ideally, there is a place for one company in this business of Oleo Chemicals and Nutraceuticals in India due to limited availability of the main raw materials within India.
-The import of the said raw material with applicable basic import duty is not a very viable proposition at current prices of raw materials as well as prime finished products obtained therefrom.
+The import of the said raw material with applicable basic import duty is not a very viable proposition at current prices of raw materials as well as prime finished product obtained therefrom.

 PRODUCT-WISE PERFORMANCE:

-The Company is currently having 3 prime material products viz.
-(A) Dimer Acid, (B) Linoleic Acid and (C) Isostearic Acid.
-The per cent share of these 3 products in terms of value during the year was 74.29 %.
-There are few co-products also.
-Dimer Acid: The Company is the leading Indian producer competing mainly with Chinese suppliers for Indian market.
+The Company is the leading Indian producer competing mainly with Chinese suppliers for Indian market.
 The end use of this product is in making Polyamides which in turn goes for making adhesives etc.

-Linoleic Acid: The Company is the only Indian company for the kind of Linoleic Acid needed for superior grade paints.
+The Company is the only Indian company for the kind of Linoleic Acid needed for superior grade paints.
 So, for such use, the Company is the preferred supplier.
 There are few other companies making near about quality and are competing with the Company for requirement in non-premium grade paints.
 The end use of this product is in making Alkyd Resin which in turn goes for making paints.

 HUMAN RESOURCE MANAGEMENT: